zulip/zulip/templates/zerver/help/add-custom-emoji.md

 # Add custom emoji

-If you are an administrator of a Zulip organization, you can add custom emojis to your organization for other members to use.
+If enabled by your Zulip organization administrator, you can add custom emojis to your organization for other members to use.

 {!go-to-the.md!} [Emoji Settings](/#administration/emoji-settings)
 {!admin.md!}